pattonsgirl/Fall2021-CEG3120/Projects/Project2/README.md

   - where to store the API key for the project to run
   - keep the API key / secret information off GitHub
     - If you mess up, you'll need to create a new Discord API key, then tread carefully
-    - TODO: instructions for untracking a tracked file
+    - See [Extra Info](#Extra-Info) for instructions on removal a file from tracking on GitHub
   - install the python packages needed to run the project Run the project locally (your system, perhaps), first.
 Next, clone it (your GitHub classrooms repo) to your AWS instance and run the project from there.